Lyra-Lane/chatbot/replit.md

 ## Overview

 This is a bilingual (English/Chinese) personal portfolio website for ManYao Li, an AI researcher and statistics student at Beijing Normal University.
-The project is built as a full-stack application with a React frontend and Express backend, designed to showcase research projects, academic achievements, and professional experience in the field of AI and machine learning.
+The project has been converted from a full-stack application to a static website optimized for GitHub Pages hosting, designed to showcase research projects, academic achievements, and professional experience in the field of AI and machine learning.

+## Recent Changes (January 2025)

+- ✓ Updated profile photo to latest professional headshot
+- ✓ Converted from full-stack app to static website for GitHub Pages hosting
+- ✓ Removed server dependencies and simplified React app
+- ✓ Created GitHub Actions workflow for automatic deployment
+- ✓ Added comprehensive README with deployment instructions
+- ✓ Populated all content sections with ManYao's actual resume data

 ## User Preferences